Horizon House — Award-Winning Sculptural Sustainable Residence

 Lead Architect: Margarita Kyanidou

-Project Team: Margarita Kyanidou, Anna Andreadi, Cristina Ntalli
+Project Team: Margarita Kyanidou, Anna Andreadi, Christina Ntalli

 Status: Proposal